iamrishavraj1/iamrishavraj1/README.md

 + **Databases**: MongoDB, Firebase
 + **Other Tools**: Data Structure & Algorithm, Object-Oriented Programming, Git, Linux, Postman, Agile '
-### You may discover more about me by reviewing my [Resume](https://drive.google.com/file/d/1c44-uXeiwLia_HXw-i7fHnEDw9MqeXyo/view?usp=sharing).
-### Thank you for taking the time to look over my profile.
+### You may discover more about me by reviewing my [Resume](https://drive.google.com/file/d/1c44-uXeiwLia_HXw-i7fHnEDw9MqeXyo/view?usp=sharing) and thank you for taking the time to look over my profile.